Unboxed-Software/solana-course/content/token22-in-the-client.md

 allOwnedTokens.push(...legacyTokenAccounts, ...token22Accounts)
 ```

+NOTE: It may be advised to store and associate the token program with the token upon fetch.

 ### Check owning program

-When it comes to fetching token accounts, you'll need to know the creating program first, if you don't already have that information.
-When we don't have access to the `TOKEN_PROGRAM_ID` and `TOKEN_2022_PROGRAM_ID`, we can fetch the owning program ID for any mint account.
-We can use that program ID to differentiate between legacy tokens and Token22 tokens.
+You may run into the scenario you don't know the token program for a given account.
+Fortunately `getParsedAccountInfo` will allow us to determine the owning program.

 ```ts
 const accountInfo = await connection.getParsedAccountInfo(mintAddress);